 As we have seen above, the Macedonians spoke a language that shared a part of its vocabulary with Greek and may have shared a part of its development with Thracian and Phrygian.
 It is not known when those who spoke Macedonian settled in their country, and even less is known about the language that was spoken before their arrival, but it seems that the speakers of Macedonian accepted words from a substrate language.

-Twenty years later, the Persian general Mardonius organized Macedonia as one of the regular tax districts of the empire.
-Darius recognized the Macedonian leader, Amyntas' son Alexander, and may even have awarded him the Persian rank of satrap.
+Twenty years later, the Persian general Mardonius organized Macedonia as one of the regular tax districts of the empire.note[Herodotus, Histories 6.44.]
+Darius recognized Alexander as the Macedonian king and may even have awarded him the Persian rank of satrap.
 Usually, these officials were responsible for more people than just their own nation.
 For example, the satrap of Lydia was also the ruler of several nearby Greek towns.
-We may assume that Persian recognition and support gave Alexander a decisive advantage over the mountain tribes that Mardonius had added to his realm.
-There is little unambiguous proof, but it fits Achaemenid practice.
+We may assume that Persian recognition and support gave Alexander a decisive advantage over the mountain tribes.
+There is no proof, but it would fit Achaemenid practice.

 Of course, the separate development of Macedonia and the Greek cities did not prevent close ties.
 Greece needed the timber and cereals that Macedonia exported and Alexander needed support to control the mountain tribes.
-He tried to deny the increasing differences by calling himself philhellenos ("friend of the Greeks"), and claimed that his dynasty descended from the Greek city of Argos (text), a claim that was recognized by the authorities at the Olympic Games.
+He tried to deny the differences by calling himself philhellenos ("friend of the Greeks") and claiming that his dynasty descended from the Greek city of Argos (text), a claim that was recognized by the authorities at the Olympic Games.note[Herodotus, Histories 5.22.]
 Alexander also claimed that he had never been fully loyal to his Persian overlord, but this is contradicted by his behavior during the war, by the marriage alliance, and perhaps - as late as the 460s - by his support of Themistocles, who had been exiled by the Athenians and was on the run to Persia.
+Writing in the third quarter of the fifth century, Herodotus tells the strange story that Alexander had ordered the execution of Persian diplomats, a story that is unlikely to be true and probably documents the way Alexander tried to sell his volte face.note[Herodotus, Histories 5.20.]